rogoson/Deep-RL-Improved/Plan of action.md

   - Test Entropy - _Done_
   - Test Advantage normalisation for small rewards.
 Neither worked, the entropy converges - _Done_
 - **Day 7:** Implement Tests/Logs for _Everything_.
-  1. WeightsAndBiases Setup - Good reason to think the issue was the normalisation.
+  1. WeightsAndBiases Setup - Good reason to think the issue was the normalisation (nope - lucky run used normalisation).
 It literally turns all the data into noise and makes the problem virtually unsolvable. - _Partly Done, needs doing for other (non-noise) experiments_

 ## Second Week